Radon 101 · About

 About Radon 101

 Radon 101 exists for one reason: radon is one of the most common and most fixable home health hazards in North America, and most homeowners still find the topic confusing.
 The official information is excellent but scattered across government PDFs, and the rest of the internet is mostly companies trying to sell you something.
-We sit in the middle and translate.
+Radon 101 sits in the middle and translates.

 How we stay independent

 Radon 101 is reader-supported.
-Some of our links are affiliate links, including the Amazon Associates program, which means we may earn a small commission if you buy a test kit or product we recommend, at no extra cost to you.
-That never changes what we recommend.
-We point to the test kits and tools we would use in our own home, and we always note the free and low-cost options, including state and provincial programs, first.
+Some links are affiliate links, including the Amazon Associates program, which means the site may earn a small commission if you buy a test kit or product it recommends, at no extra cost to you.
+That never changes what gets recommended, and the free and low-cost options, including state and provincial programs, are always noted first.

 An important note

 This site is educational.
 It is not medical advice, and it is not a substitute for a professional radon measurement or a certified mitigation system.
-For decisions about your specific home and health, test your home and talk to a certified radon professional and your doctor.
+For decisions about your specific home and health, test your home and follow the U.S. EPA, Health Canada, the World Health Organization, a certified radon professional (AARST-NRPP in the United States, C-NRPP in Canada), and your doctor.

 Not sure where your home stands?